-- Gather information from people who know your child, such as teachers, providers or doctors that may be helpful in explaining your child’s needs.
+- Gather information from people who know your child, such as teachers, providers or doctors.

 - Be prepared to discuss your child’s strengths and needs, and how they affect his or her academic, social, emotional, and physical development.

-- If English is not your preferred language, request for your school, CSE or CPSE to arrange an interpreter at least 72 hours before the meeting.
+- If English is not your preferred language, make a request for an interpreter in writing at least 72 hours before the meeting.

 - Parent(s) or anyone in a parental relationship with your child

-- A general education teacher (when the child is or may be in general education)
+- A general education teacher (when your child is or may be in general education)

 - A special education teacher (if applicable)

 - Related service providers (if applicable)

 - A school psychologist (if the meeting is an initial evaluation or reevaluation for students in grades K-12, or in other meetings when applicable)